Kali-Hac/Locality-Awareness-SGE/README.md

 ## License

-SGE-LA-LCL is released under the MIT License.
+Locality-Awareness-SGE is released under the MIT License.